johnridesabike/acutis/README.md

 ## Acutis language

 Acutis is a template language that features static typing, pattern matching, and asynchronous template components.
-It's a simple, yet powerful alternative to engines like Mustache, Handlebars, Liquid, and Nunjucks.
+It's a simple alternative to engines like Mustache, Handlebars, Liquid, and Nunjucks.

 Acutis is an experimental, personal project and is not stable.